sandeepkmverma/AWS-Patching/PatchingDocument.md

 1. **What is Patch Management:**<br>
 Patch Management is the process by which businesses/IT procure, test, and install patches (changes in code or data) intended to upgrade, optimize, or secure existing software, computers, servers and technology systems to maintain operational efficacy or mitigate security vulnerabilities.

-1. Why Patching is needed?
+2. **Why Patching is needed?**<br>
+Prompt patching is vital for cybersecurity.
+When a new patch is released, attackers use software that looks at the underlying vulnerability in the application being patched.
+This is something that hackers perform quickly, allowing them to release malware to exploit the vulnerability within hours of a patch release.
+Security patches prevent hackers and cybercriminals from exploiting vulnerabilities that could halt operations.

-2. What types of Patches we will intall into the server?
+3. **What types of Patches we will be intalling into the server?**<br>
+We will be installing only Security Patches as the other Patches installation might disrupt the application flow.

-3. Is Patching mandatory for all the MSP Customers?
+4. **Is Patching mandatory for all the MSP Customers?**<br>
+Yes, but if the customer doesn't approve of this, then we can skip this process for that particular customer.

-4. How to initiate Patcing for any customer?
+5. **How to initiate Patcing for any customer?**<br>
+Patching initiation process includes 3 action/discussion points:
+- Discussion with DEV Team.
+- Discussion with Application Team.
+- Discussion with Customer.

-5. Is Patchig Calendar should be maintained?
+6. **Is Patchig Calendar should be maintained?**<br>
+Yes, It is good to have Patching Calendar in place.

-6. Is Downtime there in the Patching process?
+7. **Is Downtime there in the Patching process?**<br>
-7. How is the Approval Flow of Patching?
+Yes, Patching process requires rebooting the EC2 Instance and it will lead to a downtime.

-8. Are Pre and Post Patching Validation necessary?
+8. **Are Pre and Post Patching Validation necessary?**<br>
+Yes.

-9. Does Patching invlolve costing?
+9. **Does Patching invlolve costing?**<br>
+No, SSM Patch Manager and Automation are free AWS Services.